right-track/right-track-server/static/errors.md

 |------------|------------|-------------|
- 405  | Method Not Allowed | The requests's HTTP Method is not allowed for the requested resource 4051 | Station Feeds Not Supported | The requested agency does not support real-time station feeds
+ 405  | Method Not Allowed | The requests's HTTP Method is not allowed for the requested resource 4051 | Station Feeds Not Supported | The requested agency does not support real-time station feeds 4052 | Transit Feeds Not Supported | The requested transit agency does not support real-time transit feeds

 ### HTTP Status: 500